Lois Riess: Early life

-Lois Riess was born in Rochester, Minnesota, during the early 1960s to be the youngest of five siblings in a home with quite a lot of tension.
-Lois's mother, Donna, had a hoarding disorder that made Lois abashedly self-conscious during all her high school years and refused even to let Lois host friends at their home.
+Lois Riess was born in Rochester, Minnesota, in the early 1960s and was the fourth of five siblings.
+Riess's mother, Donna Woolley (1954–1998) (Note: As metioned on Ranfranz and Vine Funeral home (Obituary)) had a hoarding disorder that made Riess abashedly self-conscious during all her high school years and refused even to let Riess host friends at their home.
 Donna also had schizophrenia and bipolar disorder.
-Her father, William "Bill" Witte, was an IBM engineer who was characterized as being cheap and emotionally distant.
+Her father, William "Bill" Witte,(1927–2014 (Note: As metioned on Ranfranz and Vine Funeral home (Obituary))) was an IBM engineer.
 The home life was unstable, with little discipline or affection.
-In spite of all this hardship, Lois and her siblings grew close and looked out for each other during tough times.
+In spite of all this hardship, Riess and her siblings grew close and looked out for each other during tough times.
 She quit Mayo High School after the 11th grade.

-She married David Riess when she was 20 years old, and the pair settled in Blooming Prairie, Minnesota, after moving from their hometown of Rochester, establishing what seemed to be a stable life together.
-She had two sons and a daughter with Riess and maintained a worm farm business, which gave the family a meager but secure income.
+She married David Riess when she was 20 years old, and in 2005 the pair settled in Blooming Prairie, Minnesota, after moving from their hometown of Rochester, establishing what seemed to be a stable life together.
+She had two sons Braden Robert (1986–2021 (Note: Braden Robert Riess, died in Rochester on November 9, 2021, at the age of 35.)), Bill and a daughter, Bria.
+The family maintained a worm farm business, which gave the family a meager but secure income.
 Lois Riess was known to be an avid gambler, which eventually became an addiction.

 In 2015, Dodge County authorities in Minnesota launched an investigation into Riess after evidence came to light that she had embezzled tens of thousands of dollars from her disabled sister's accounts.
 Court records showed that Riess took advantage of her position as guardian, draining money to feed her gambling addiction.
 A review revealed certain transactions, such as money paid to a deceased relative, "guardian fee" withdrawals for personal spending worth $8,500, and $15,000 paid as supposed gift-giving to nieces and nephews.
 The bulk of the stolen funds was traced to casino spending in accordance with Riess's long-documented gambling addiction.

 In September 2015, a social worker petitioned in emergency to terminate Riess's guardianship upon the discovery of these inconsistencies.
 No prosecution ensued at the time despite considering criminal charges of felony theft by law enforcement.
 A civil judgment instead was rendered in 2017 that had Riess pay back $100,534 to her sister.
 This amount remained unpaid as of her subsequent criminal behavior in 2018, based on court documents.